Fayetteville man sentenced in child pornography case

-FAYETTEVILLE, Ark (KFTA) — The United States District Court in Fayetteville made its decision sentencing a man who pleaded guilty to child pornography.
+FAYETTEVILLE, Ark (KNWA) — The United States District Court in Fayetteville made its decision sentencing a man who pleaded guilty to child pornography.

 Chad Skirvin, 38, of Fayetteville was sentenced Monday after pleading guilty to one count of Accessing the Internet with Intent to View Child Pornography in September of 2019.